penguintutor/pixel-server/README.md

     sudo pip3 install rpi_ws281x

+To install the Flask CSRF protection
+    sudo pip3 install Flask-WTF

 It is recommended to install this program directly from git, which will allow for install of future updates.
 Note that updates will replace any custom sequences you have created.
 To provide support for different usernames I recommend installing into the /opt directory.

 On a Raspberry Pi, open a terminal and enter the following commands: